How to Wire Electric Baseboard Heaters: A Step-by-Step Guide

 Thermostat Wiring for 240V Baseboard Heaters: A Guide to Double-Pole Installation

-- The two conductors going to the first heater connect to the “LOAD” or “T1” and “T2” terminals.
+- The two conductors going to the first heater connect to the thermostat “LOAD” terminals.

 Connecting Multiple Baseboard Heaters: End-to-End Wiring

-Often, a single circuit will power several heaters in a large room or a garage heater electric setup.
+Often, a single circuit will power multiple heaters in a large room or a garage heater electric setup.
 The process of connecting multiple baseboard heaters is done in parallel.
 The “load” wires from the thermostat feed the first heater.
-Inside the first heater’s built-in junction box, you’ll make connections to continue the circuit to the next heater.
-It’s crucial to follow the manufacturer’s end-to-end heater wiring diagram.
-Each unit has specific junction box requirements, and you must ensure your wire splices do not exceed the box’s fill capacity.
-This method is common for an electric garage heater but remember that these are indoor units, wholly different from an outdoor heater electric device.
-While most setups are 240V, a small, single garage heater electric 120v might be encountered, but it will have its own specific wiring requirements and load calculations.
+Inside that heater’s junction box, make connections to continue the circuit to the next heater.
+Follow the manufacturer’s end-to-end heater wiring diagram carefully.
+Ensure all splices are made within the heater’s junction box and that box fill is not exceeded.
+This is a common arrangement for an electric garage heater.
+Note that some garage heating appliances are 120 V and require their own calculations and wiring methods.

 Important Safety and Compliance Considerations